 - Emergency or unplanned downtime is when the on-site team must provide a far faster server and short response time.
 Often this is due to failure of an individual system within the datacentre environment or one that has failed a preventative maintenance inspection.
 Examples of this could include a UPS system failure or the need to replace batteries within the uninterruptible power supply.
 An air conditioning unit or part of the system could have failed, or a critical component or consumable require replacement.

 Whether the downtime is planned or an emergency event, the procedure of removal and/or replacement will often follow the same process, just with shorter time frames.
-Whatever the pace of the replacement, health & safety and sound practice should be observed always.
+Whatever the pace of the replacement, health and safety, and sound practice should be observed always.

 The date and time the service required is also important as it can directly affect cost and availability of engineers and resources.
 Typical working hours are Monday to Friday 8:30 to 17:00pm.
 Outside working hours incur higher costs and more so for weekend and bank holiday times.